By Hsuan-Chi Chen

 9. Apply a light wash over the reflections that are on the shadow side.

-After removing the masking fluid, I felt that the reflections on right side of the glass were too bright because, technically, these reflections are still inside the form shadow of the glass.
-So, I painted a light bluish gray wash over the reflections to the right to tone them down just a little.
+After removing the masking fluid, I felt that the reflections on the right side of the glass were too bright because, technically, these reflections are still inside the form shadow of the glass.
+So, I painted a light bluish-gray wash over the reflections to the right to tone them down just a little.

 The Finished Painting